 - Conduct Feedback session and meeting before moving to production

 There are several tools in the market used for User acceptance testing and some are listed for reference:

-Watir : It is tool kit used to automate browser based tests during User acceptance testing.
-Ruby is the programming language used for inter process communication between ruby and Internet explorer.
+Watir : It is toolkit used to automate browser-based tests during User acceptance testing.
+Ruby is the programming language used for inter-process communication between ruby and Internet Explorer.

-Some Important points of UAT
+Some Example Guidelines of UAT

-- Most of the times in a regular software developing scenarios, UAT is carried out in the QA environment.
+- Most of the times in regular software developing scenarios, UAT is carried out in the QA environment.
 If there is no staging or UAT environment

 - UAT is classified into Beta and Alpha testing but it is not so important when software is developed for a service based industry